26 June 2024

 of the species Clematis montana.

-Soon she will prepare a bounty
+Soon a bounty of fresh

 Worth a try after reading